 Compatible mobile device: Android version 6.0 or greater, Bluetooth version 4.0+

 Compatible Xbox Wireless Controller with Bluetooth

-Optional clip to connect your phone and controller.CONTROLLER READINESS
+Optional clip to connect your phone and controller available at retailers.CONTROLLER READINESS

 5GHz Wi-Fi or mobile data connection 10Mbps down

 You will need a Microsoft account to register.
 If you don’t have one, you can create an account for free during registration.REGISTER NOW

 If you are chosen to begin the technical preview, we will send you an acceptance email with next steps, though it may take a few months for you to hear back.
 We will only be accepting a limited number of participants in the initial test, but will admit new players throughout the year.

 3. Get the Xbox Game Streaming (Preview) app

 Once you get accepted, install the app to your mobile device, then go to the Project xCloud section of the app and log in with the account you used to register for the preview.

 Follow the steps in the app to pair your Xbox Wireless Controller with Bluetooth and mobile device.
 Optionally, you can choose to clip the controller to your phone.